-Testing by ESO indicates that for point sources and default parameters, the stare recipes deliver spectra at selected wavelength regions in the UVB arm with noise $\sim 10-20\%$ lower than the standard extraction for point sources.
+Testing by ESO indicates that for point sources and default parameters, the stare recipes deliver spectra at selected wavelength regions in the UVB arm with noise $\sim 10\text{-}20\%$ lower than the standard extraction for point sources.
 However, between these clear regions, significant artifacts are introduced.
-The optimal extracted spectra also differ in flux scale by several hundred percent from the standard extraction.
+The optimal extracted spectra also differ in flux scale by several hundred percent from the standard extraction (this because the normalization of the master flat in optimal extraction is done differently from the standard extraction).
 Master response curve therefore does not apply to the optimally extracted spectrum.
-The performance is illustrated in Figure 11.27.0.
+The performance is illustrated in Figure 11.2.